 Q6: EDSI’s Impact Report shows Environment as its lowest score.
 What plans does the company have to become better environmental stewards?

 A6: As a workforce development and consulting company, EDSI doesn’t have quite the same opportunities as say, a restaurant does, when it comes to environmental impact.
 However, we are committed to actively pursuing ways to incorporate more Earth-friendly practices.
 For example, at our Administrative Office in Michigan, we are considering implementing a renewable energy program with DTE Energy to help focus on efficient, clean technologies such as combined heat and power, and green power from renewable resources.
 We have also identified regional representatives to work on environmental improvements for their region who will lead our “Green Teams” to investigate any and every way we can get better and do better for our local environments.

 Q7: Who makes up the B Corporation Community?

 A7: The B Corp Community is an amazing global network!
-At the time of publishing this blog, EDSI joined the B Corp community of over 3,600 companies in 75 countries and 150 industries with 1 unifying goal: to redefine success in business.
-Check out the comprehensive list of B Corps via their directory page: http://www.bcorporation.net/community/find-a-b-corp
+At the time of publishing this blog, EDSI joined the B Corp community of over 4,671 companies in 78 countries and 155 industries with 1 unifying goal: to continue creating the change we know we need to see in the world.
+Check out the comprehensive list of B Corps via their directory page: https://www.bcorporation.net/e...

 Q8: How can a company get more information on B Certification and the benefits it offers?